 The Benefits of a Minor’s Trust

-The purpose of minor’s trusts is to make a gift to a minor while avoiding any federal gift taxes, also known as a “gift tax exemption.”
+The purpose of a minor’s trust is to make a gift to a minor while avoiding any federal gift taxes, also known as a “gift tax exemption.”
 Though the state does not have a gift tax, the federal gift exemption is $15,000 per year for the gift of each recipient.
 Anything over $15,000 must be reported to the IRS.
 Although the youth does not have immediate access to the trust, the gift tax exemption still applies to this case.

 For the trust to qualify for tax exemption, it needs to meet the following requirements:

 The minor is the only stated beneficiary of the trust.

 The assets and income of the trust are transferred to the recipient once the child reaches 21.

 The minor has the right to distribute their trust assets if he/she passes away before reaching the age of 21.
 For example, your child can state how to distribute the trust after his/her death in a legal document or will.